Skip to main content

 Play in harmony...

 A violin is a stringed instrument with four strings, each tuned a perfect fifth apart.
 The lowest tone is G, and it has the highest range of the main violin family members (which include the viola and cello).
 Interestingly, other bowed string instruments, like the bass, technically belong to the viola family.
 When it comes to reading music, violin sheet music is almost always written in the G clef (or treble clef).
-You'll often hear the violin called a fiddle, especially when it’s used for playing traditional folk songs.
 And the people who play them?
 In English, they're called violinists, or sometimes fiddlers.
 The craftspeople who build or repair stringed instruments like the violin are known as luthiers.
 It's amazing to think about the dedication and skill that goes into both making and playing such a delicate and powerful instrument.

 Do you have a favorite piece of music to listen to or play right now?